bikeindex/bike_index_ios/README.md

 This project uses SwiftUI and SwiftData.
 At this time iOS (iPhone) is the primary development target with a long-term goal to include iPad and Mac support.

-###### Run an individual test case

-Fastlane scan can run a single test case such as: `bundle exec fastlane scan --only-testing "BikeIndexUITests/ManufacturerKeyboardUITestCase"`.

 ###### Set up suite of tools

 1. Install brew